 Compensation is provided to qualifying veterans to “compensate” for potential loss of income due to disability, injury, or illness incurred during service.
 To receive compensation, the veteran must have a service-connected disability.
-Compensation is not the subject of this presentation.
+VA Compensation is not the subject of this presentation.

 Pension/Non-Service Connected Disability

 The second benefit is called pension, which is to provide supplemental income to disabled or aged veterans with a low income.
 The disability need not be service connected.

 VA Pension (Aid and Attendance) is benefit paid to wartime veterans with limited income, and who are permanently and totally disabled or age 65 or older.